torusresearch/documentation/features/exportprivatekey.md

 In the event where the user would like to export their private key and use their funds from a different wallet provider, they can export their private key from `Settings > Private Key`.

-It is recommended to store the Private Key in a safe place that is not accessible to malicious actors, whom in gaining access to your private key, would also gain access to your funds.

 ![Export private key](../.gitbook/assets/privatekeyexport.png)